k-box/k-search-client-php/readme.md

 - 5.3.14
 - 5.4.4
 - 5.5
-- 5.6 with curl enabled
+- 5.6.5 with curl enabled

-Unit tests are peformed on repository push and build with the following configuration:
+Unit tests are peformed on repository push and build with the following configuration (see `phpunit.xml` file):

-K-Link Core used: klink.dev0.cloudapp.net
+K-Link Core used: klink-test1.cloudapp.net
+Institution ID: KLINK

 to run the unit tests by yourself you have to perform